AFIMSC prioritizes diversity, inclusion for EOD physical fitness test

 |Downloads:

-This work, AFIMSC prioritizes diversity, inclusion for EOD physical fitness test [Image 3 of 3], by Malcolm McClendon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFIMSC prioritizes diversity, inclusion for EOD physical fitness test, by Malcolm McClendon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT